LukeGuldberg/Sea-of-Stars-Odyssey-Below/README.md

 is done very easily on MacOS and Windows through [MSYS2](https://www.msys2.org/#installation). <br>

-In the MSYS2 terminal, the following command can be run to install the library and configure all pathing for dll files.
+In the MSYS2 terminal, the following command can be run to install the library and configure all pathing for dll files.<br>
 `pacman -S mingw64/mingw-w64-x86_64-SDL2 mingw64/mingw-w64-x86_64-SDL2_mixer mingw64/mingw-w64-x86_64-SDL2_image mingw64/mingw-w64-x86_64-SDL2_ttf mingw64/mingw-w64-x86_64-SDL2_net`

 The terminal used to run the game must be in the parent directory that the "assets" folder is within.
 From there, you can run `.\build\____` (name of executable within build folder)